kells4real/date_literal/README.md

 ```

 ### Some Basic use cases
 To get a rather comprehensive idea of how the package works, copy the code below and run it.
+The convert_time function
+was updated to be more efficient and now allows for week conversion as well in version 1.0.8

 ```python
 from date_time_literal import ConvertTime, DateDiff, date_diff, convert_time